simple-registry/simple-registry/doc/how-to/upgrade.md

 #### Migration

 None.
 A client sending parameters on a manifest `Content-Type` still has them ignored, as before.
 A media type an older angos recorded with its parameters, which it did when a push carried them and the body declared no `mediaType` of its own, is read bare on the way out, so stored content keeps serving and is rewritten bare on its next push.

+---

+## 1.5.x → 1.5.2

+### Transaction Engine Removed

+The internal transaction engine (its intent log, crash-recovery loop, janitors, and lock backends) is gone: every write path now uses write-once ordered keys, blob reclamation is fenced by the `v2/gc/` marker protocol, and the durable queue serialises workers with atomically created claim keys.

+The coordination keys that configured it, `lock_strategy` (with its `redis`/`s3` sub-tables), a bare `[metadata_store.*.redis]` table, and `conditional_operations`, are accepted and silently ignored, so existing configs keep loading.
+Remove them at your convenience.

+**Upgrade honesty:** recovery is gone, so a store carrying a previous binary's mid-crash transaction is not replayed after the upgrade.
+Leftover `.tx-log/`, `.tx-bodies/`, and `.tx-locks/` keys are reclaimed as garbage by `angos scrub` once past the reclamation grace period, and any torn legacy write surfaces as a scrub-repairable inconsistency the validators repair from content.
+Upgrade from a cleanly stopped (or already-recovered) 1.5.x;
+run `angos scrub` once after the upgrade.